stanley-gu/standardsCh/chapter.md

 Thus, to address these quality issues, MIRIAM comprises of the following
 guidelines:

-Reference correspondence:
+**Reference correspondence**

-:	The model must be encoded in a public, standardized, machine-readable format (SBML, CellML, GENESIS, ...).
+* The model must be encoded in a public, standardized, machine-readable format (SBML, CellML, GENESIS, ...).
-:	The model must comply with the standard in which it is encoded.
+* The model must comply with the standard in which it is encoded.
-:	The model must be clearly related to a single reference description.
+* The model must be clearly related to a single reference description.
 If a model is composed from different parts, there should still be a description of the derived/combined model.
-:	The encoded model structure must reflect the biological processes described by the reference description.
+* The encoded model structure must reflect the biological processes described by the reference description.
-:	The model must be instantiable in a simulation: all quantitative attributes must be defined, including initial conditions.
+* The model must be instantiable in a simulation: all quantitative attributes must be defined, including initial conditions.
-:	When instantiated, the model must be able to reproduce all results given in the reference description within an epsilon (algorithms, round-up errors).
+* When instantiated, the model must be able to reproduce all results given in the reference description within an epsilon (algorithms, round-up errors).

-Attribution annotation:
+**Attribution annotation**

-:	The model has to be named.
+* The model has to be named.
-:	A citation to the reference description must be provided (complete citation, unique identifier, unambiguous URL).
+* A citation to the reference description must be provided (complete citation, unique identifier, unambiguous URL).
 The citation should identify the authors of the model.
-:	The name and contact information for model creators must be provided.
+* The name and contact information for model creators must be provided.
-:	The date and time of model creation and last modification should be specified.
+* The date and time of model creation and last modification should be specified.
 A history is useful but not required.
-:	The model should be linked to a precise statement about the terms of it's distribution.
-MIRIAM does not require “freedom of use” or “no cost”.
+* The model should be linked to a precise statement about the terms of it's distribution.
+MIRIAM does not require "freedom of use" or "no cost".

-External resource annotation:
+**External resource annotation**

-:	The annotation must unambiguously relate a piece of knowledge to a model constituent.
+* The annotation must unambiguously relate a piece of knowledge to a model constituent.
-:	The referenced information should be described using a triplet {collection, identifier, qualifier}:
+* The referenced information should be described using a triplet {collection, identifier, qualifier}:
-:	The annotation should be written as a Uniform Resource Identifier (URI).
+* The annotation should be written as a Uniform Resource Identifier (URI).
-:	The identifier should be considered within the context of the framework of the collection.
+* The identifier should be considered within the context of the framework of the collection.
-:	Collection namespace and identifier are combined into a single URI, such as: http://identifiers.org/collection/identifier.
+* Collection namespace and identifier are combined into a single URI, such as: http://identifiers.org/collection/identifier.
 For example: http://identifiers.org/uniprot/P62158.
-:	Qualifiers (optional) should refine the link between the model constituent and the piece of knowledge: “has a”, “is version of”, “is homolog to”, etc.
+* Qualifiers (optional) should refine the link between the model constituent and the piece of knowledge: "has a", "is version of", "is homolog to", etc.
-:	The community has to agree upon a set of standard valid URIs.
+* The community has to agree upon a set of standard valid URIs.
 A database and the associated API (Web Services) have been developed at the EBI to provide the generation and interpretation of URIs.

 MIRIAM applies these guidelines to a wide range of quantitative models, which may use a variety of different mathematical representations, such as ODE, PDE,